Cristian Pache

-Cristian Rafael Pache (/ˈpɑːtʃeɪ/ PAH-chay; born November 19, 1998) is a Dominican professional baseball outfielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Atlanta Braves, Oakland Athletics, Philadelphia Phillies, Baltimore Orioles, and Miami Marlins.
+Cristian Rafael Pache (/ˈpɑːtʃeɪ/ PAH-chay; born November 19, 1998) is a Dominican professional baseball outfielder for the New York Mets of Major League Baseball (MLB).
+He has previously played in MLB for the Atlanta Braves, Oakland Athletics, Philadelphia Phillies, Baltimore Orioles, and Miami Marlins.

 Early life

 Pache, the second of three children, was born in Santo Domingo Centro in the Dominican Republic to a factory worker and a homemaker.